abir-ahmed/project-top-android-repo/README.md

 - The repository which loaded once, is saved for offline browsing.

 # Tools used
-- Firebase Database
-- Firebase Authentication
-- Google Maps Api
 - Android Studio IDE
-- Android version 4.0 or later
+- Android version 4.1 and higher
-- Android SDK 17-28
+- Android SDK 16 to 30

-Thanks